Motohiko Nakajima

-Motohiko Nakajima (中島 元彦, Motohiko Nakajima) is a Japanese football player who plays for Cerezo Osaka.
+Motohiko Nakajima (中島 元彦, Motohiko Nakajima) is a Japanese football player who plays for Vegalta Sendai.

 Career

 Cerezo Osaka

 On 29 September 2017, Nakajima was promoted to the first team.
 On June 6 2020, it was announced that he would return to Cerezo Osaka for the 2021 season.
 He made his league debut against Yokohama F. Marinos on 6 April 2021.
 Nakajima scored his first league goal and his first goal in the J1 League against Avispa Fukuoka on 10 April 2021.

 Cerezo Osaka U-23

 He made his league debut in J3 League v Kagoshima United FC.
 On 2 December 2018, during the Osaka derby, Nakajima scored and assisted in a 2-0 win.

 Loan to Albirex Niigata

 On 20 July 2020, Nakajima joined Albirex Niigata.
 He made his league debut against Mito HollyHock on 25 July 2020.
 Nakajima scored his first league goal against Machida Zelvia on 4 October 2020, scoring in the 45th+1st minute.